hacsoc/lulu/README.md

 1. Add the packages as dependencies into your `package.json`
 2. `npm install` to make sure those packages are installed

-Optionally, you can skip automatically managing the dependencies and manage the correct dependencies using `npm install --user [package-name]`.
-However, any changes being submitted to this repository should have the dependencies correctly added to `package.json` (in particular if there are version restrictions on the dependency).
+More easily, you can skip manually managing the dependency list and manage the correct dependencies using `npm install --save [package-name]`.
+This will update `package.json` for you.
+However, if there are version restrictions on the dependency you are adding, be sure to update the `package.json` to reflect the requirement.

 To enable third-party scripts that you've added you will need to add the package name as a double quoted string to the `external-scripts.json` file in this repo.